Emma Stone Should Be Replaced By Adele At Oscars 2017, Poll Shows

 TV critics are raising big hopes for the upcoming Netflix series starring Emma Stone and Hill mainly because of its cast and the fact that it’s being directed by Fukunaga, whose latest TV project – True Detective starring Matthew McConaughey and Woody Harrelson – became a huge hit and landed him a directing Emmy Award.

-But before Emma Stone and Hill reunite on the set of Fukunaga-directed Maniac, they had the chance to enjoy the company of one another at the SAG awards ceremony last Sunday, according to People magazine.
+However, before Emma Stone and Hill reunite on the set of Fukunaga-directed Maniac, they had the chance to enjoy the company of one another at the SAG awards ceremony last Sunday, according to People magazine.

 Congratulations to the cast and crew of @LaLaLand for being nominated for 14 Oscars #lalaland #emmastone #ryangosling #nominations #oscars pic.twitter.com/BkshF3JZDM